NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rend Mimicry.md

 * * *

 Taking advantage of the brutal efficiency of hacking away at a target with two slashing attacks, you've mastered the art of punishing a foe caught between your slices.
 You deal 1d6 slashing damage to the target.
-This damage increases to 2d6 slashing at 10th level and to 3d6 slashing at 16th level.
+This damage increases to 2d6 at 10th level and to 3d6 at 16th level.

 *Source: Pathfinder Howl of the Wild*
 *ORC*